Bespoke Furniture Rooted in the Pacific Northwest

 50" L x 25" W X 25-50" H

-Wood: Oregon Black WalnutThis Bastogne Walnut slab desk with natural live edge profile features stunning, dense grain with dark streaks and fiddleback figure.
-Ergonomic keyboard tray for simple lift-and-release feature that enables quick and easy adjustment, as well as a platform tilt angle dial.
-Matte black base has dual motors rated for 440lbs static load.
-Cable management tray in back eliminates clutter so your eyes can focus on this gorgeous slab!
+Wood: Oregon Black WalnutThis Bastogne Walnut slab desk with natural live edge profile features stunning fiddleback figure.
+Ergonomic keyboard tray and matte black base rated for 440lbs static load.
+The rear cable management tray eliminates clutter so your eyes can focus on this gorgeous slab.

 Elevate your projects with heirloom quality furniture, slab counters, and unique architectural features.
 A collaborative process that integrates my quality craftsmanship with your vision.